peizhaoli05/cosi-159-01/assignment_02/README.md

+# Assignment 02

-# Implementation of SphereFace: Deep Hypersphere Embedding for Face Recognition
+Implementation of SphereFace: Deep Hypersphere Embedding for Face Recognition

-SphereFace using A-Softmax Loss, training and evaluating on LFW dataset.
+SphereFace uses A-Softmax Loss, trains and evaluates on LFW dataset.
 Implementation in Python 3.8 and PyTorch 1.7.1.

 Place LFW data in `./data` following